learn-co-curriculum/combine-reducers/README.md

 ## Conclusion

 For learning purposes, our two reducers are in the same file, but it is common to separate each reducer into its own file.
-You could then either import each reducer into a _new_ file, something like `reducers/rootReducer.js`, where `combineReducer` is called.
+You could then import each reducer into a _new_ file, something like `reducers/rootReducer.js`, where `combineReducer` is called.
 Or, alternatively, you could include `combineReducer` in your `src/index.js` file.
 For example: